SolidLabResearch/WhatsInAPod/content/graph_centric.md

-serves as a _proxy_ for the underlying knowledge graph formed by the union of the pod's interlinked RDF documents—except that this union cannot adequately be reproduced because significant parts of its semantics are being discarded by that API.
+serves as a _proxy_ for the underlying knowledge graph formed by the union of the pod's interlinked RDF documents—except that this union cannot adequately be reproduced because significant parts of its semantics are being discarded during its exposure in a specific API.
-Solid applications looking to leverage the potential of this Linked Data knowledge graph, will thus always be hindered by the limitations of one arbitrarily formed document API acting as its sole access gateway.
+Solid applications looking to leverage the potential of this larger Linked Data knowledge graph, will thus always be hindered by the limitations of one arbitrarily formed document API acting as its sole access gateway.